ggozad/textualeffects/README.md

 ![EffectLabel](./screenshots/EffectLabel.gif)

 A `SplashScreen` widget that can be used to display a splash screen based on `ModalScreen` with a visual effect.
 Once the effect is complete, the splash screen will be dismissed.
+The user can also dismiss the splash screen by pressing the <kbd>ESC</kbd> key.

 ```python
 from textual.app import App, ComposeResult